Star Fox Zero: Reception

-Star Fox Zero received mixed to positive reception, according to the review aggregator Metacritic.
+Star Fox Zero received a mixed reception, according to the review aggregator website Metacritic.
 Common points of discussion include the control scheme, the short length of the campaign, and the structural similarities to earlier entries in the series.

-Jose Otero from IGN praised the levels and bosses, commenting that Star Fox Zero reimagines a classic Nintendo 64 game, but was critical to its awkward controls.
+Jose Otero from IGN praised the levels and bosses, commenting that Star Fox Zero reimagines a classic Nintendo 64 game, but was critical of its awkward controls.
 Similarly, Damien McFerran from Nintendo Life observed that the players need to be patient to master its problematic controls before becoming attuned to them, comparing them to Splatoon.
-Peter Brown of GameSpot's primary fault with the controls was that it forces the player to divide attention back and forth from the TV to the GamePad.
+Peter Brown of GameSpot's primary fault with the controls was that it forces the player to divide attention back and forth between the TV and GamePad.
 However, Brown did conclude that the second run was more enjoyable than the first, praising the branching paths and level design.

 Other reviewers, conversely, found the mandatory motion-based controls frustrating or actively detrimental to the experience.
 David Roberts of GamesRadar felt that the game was undermined by a slavish devotion to wrapping the core design around every feature of the Wii U's GamePad, regardless of whether it makes sense or feels good to play.
-Jim Sterling heavily criticized the game's controls and Nintendo's use of hollow gimmicks in order to sell their games, calling the game a bare-bones space shooter.
+James Stephanie Sterling heavily criticized the game's controls and Nintendo's use of hollow gimmicks in order to sell their games, calling the game a bare-bones space shooter.
 Arthur Gies of Polygon declined to assign a final score because he found that it was too miserable to finish the game on account of its controls.

 Reviewers were also divided about the game's length and high similarity to its predecessor, Star Fox 64.
 Some were not bothered by it; McFerran called it a retread of Star Fox 64 and its original game Star Fox, but found this aspect of the game "reassuringly familiar".
 On the other hand, Ray Carsillo of EGM said that the game failed to build on Star Fox 64 in new and exciting ways.
 He was disappointed by the choice to re-imagine an older game instead of creating a brand new installment.
 Steve Watts of Shacknews found the alternate vehicle missions, where the game sets itself apart from earlier titles, ultimately distracted from the core Arwing gameplay.
 McFerran concluded that Star Fox Zero is "easily on-par with the excellent N64 entry from which it draws so much inspiration".
 Dan Ryckert of Giant Bomb was more critical, considering the game a relic of 2002.